Britain says Olympics have paid off with economic boost

-LONDON The economic benefits of hosting the Olympics in London already outweigh the nine billion pounds of public money spent on the Games, the British government said on Friday.
+LONDON, July 19 The economic benefits of hosting the Olympics in London already outweigh the nine billion pounds ($13.7 billion) of public money spent on the Games, the British government said on Friday.

 A year on, the Games remain a fond memory for most Britons who recall the triumphs of runner Mo Farah and cyclist Chris Hoy but have gone back to their daily routines in a country where the economy is showing signs of life after a long stagnation.